EOxServer/soap-proxy/soap_proxy/test/README.txt

 directory.

 Use soapui (www.soapui.org) for testing.
+See CONFIG_SOAPUI for instructions on using soapui with local xsd schema definitions.

 Ensure web access is available.
 (No matter what sopaui seems to load some schemas from the web.
 There may be a way to avoid this, but to discover